 Table 1.
-Preparation towards the study as part of the course schedule
+Preparation for the study as part of the course schedule

 3.3.1 The Research Task

 The principle that guided us throughout the task’s construction was to create a compound yet complex data structure that embodies the “black box” approach’s characteristics – an object assembled from other “black box” objects.
-This approach enables the students to propose and devise new structures, with minimal regards to their particular implementation details.
+This approach enables the students to propose and devise new structures with minimal regard to their particular implementation details.
 However, only high levels of abstract thinking will allow students to achieve the required solution.

-For that purpose, we constructed unfamiliar compound data structures (Double-ended queue and Central queue described in Appendix A) and asked the students to create a Central queue using two Double-ended queues.
-Since the purpose was to learn about abstract thinking levels rather than test the students’ ability to grasp a new data structure, in Assignment 3 (Starter assignment), students were asked to solve the same assignment without the space and time complexity requirements.
+For that purpose, we constructed unfamiliar compound data structures (double-ended queue and central queue, described in Appendix A) and asked the students to create a central queue using two double-ended queues.
+Since the purpose was to learn about abstract thinking levels rather than test the students’ ability to grasp a new data structure, in Assignment 3 (starter assignment), students were asked to solve the same assignment without the space and time complexity requirements.
 This made it possible for us to investigate the students’ abstraction thinking levels, as they were using familiar compound data structures.
 The research task is described in Appendices B and C. Table 2 describes the main features of the research task.